ziminji/objective-c-sql-query-builder/README.md

 The goal is to make these classes the "de facto" standard for communicating with SQLite databases on iPhone/iOS devices.

-After looking at other Objective-C SQLite projects, it was obvious that there was a need for an Objective-C library that offers more than just a set of wrapper classes.
+After looking at other Objective-C SQLite projects, it was obvious that there was a need for an Objective-C library that offers more than just a set of SQLite wrapper classes.
 It was even more apparent that classes needed to be written very cleanly and with clear naming conventions similar to those in LINQ.
 With the abundance of third-party libraries for Objective-C, developers are craving libraries that are simple to learn and are intuitive.
 Therefore, the classes in this repository are written with these observations in mind.

 ## Features

 The following is a short-list of some the features:

 * Implements a very simple, but powerful, Data Access Object (DAO).
+* Executes an SQL statement with one line of code.
 * Has a large collection of SQL builder classes with methods that mimics their SQL equivalent.
-* SQL builder classes help ensure that SQL is well-formed.
+* Helps ensure that SQL is well-formed.
-* Execute an SQL statement or query using an SQL statement with one line of code.
-* Good performance.
+* Sanitizes data.
+* Handles most complex queries.
+* Works with raw SQL.
+* Requires only those classes that are needed.
+Great for mobile development.
-* Classes are easily extendable.
+* Classes are easily extendible.

 ## Getting Started